 Eileen Shaklee is the voice behind Autism with a side of fries.
 She is a mom to a 12-year-old boy on the autism spectrum who proves that anything is better with a side of fries.

-Eileen's tone is humorous, down-to-earth, and honest, and it would strike a chord with all parents of children with autism.
+Eileen's tone is humorous, down-to-earth, and honest, and it would strike a chord with all parents of autistic children.
 She says that autism is a journey that she did not plan on taking, but she sure does love her tour guide.

 Autism Learning Felt

 Tammy Lessick is the founder of Autism Learning Felt.
-She blogs about updates in autism research and raising a child with autism, she shares product reviews and giveaways, and she provides support for other families affected by autism.
+She blogs about updates in autism research and raising an autistic child, she shares product reviews and giveaways, and she provides support for other families affected by autism.

-Tammy's son was diagnosed with autism at 5 years old.
+Tammy's son received a diagnosis of autism at 5 years old.
 Over the years, her family has faced many struggles and challenges.
 Tammy notes that they celebrate the smallest of achievements because they take a lot of work for her son to accomplish.

 Autism Learning Felt has educational articles and personal stories about autism.
 Some of these include whether autism can be cured or not, how to prepare your child for their first MAPS physician visit, and how to manage your autistic child's stress levels.